ds-horizon/delivr-server-ota/api/ENVIRONMENT.md

 - `AZURE_MANAGEMENT_URL`: (For unit tests) Set to an Azure url to run management tests against that server.
 If the server has authentication enabled, also set the TEST_AZURE_STORAGE and AZURE_STORAGE_ACCESS_KEY to the Azure storage used by the server so that the tests can pass authentication.
 - `AZURE_ACQUISITION_URL`: (For unit tests) Set to an Azure url to run acquisition tests against that server.
 If the server has authentication enabled, also set the TEST_AZURE_STORAGE and AZURE_STORAGE_ACCESS_KEY to the Azure storage used by the server so that the tests can pass authentication.

+### CloudFront CDN

+For production deployments using AWS CloudFront for content delivery:

+- `CLOUDFRONT_DOMAIN`: The CloudFront distribution domain name for serving Delivr OTA packages (e.g., 'd123456789.cloudfront.net').
+Not required for local development.

 ### Other